 - Lateral hazards should be defined by red stakes or lines.
 If you hit into a lateral hazard, here are your options: - 1.
 Play the ball as it lies without penalty. - 2.
-Drop a ball behind the hazard, keeping the point at which the original ball last crossed the margin of the hazard directly between the hole and the spot on which the ball is dropped, with no limit to how far behind the hazard the ball may be dropped, and taking a onestroke penalty. - Use stroke-and-distance and hit from the original spot with a one-stroke penalty.
+Drop a ball behind the hazard, keeping the point at which the original ball last crossed the margin of the hazard directly between the hole and the spot on which the ball is dropped, with no limit to how far behind the hazard the ball may be dropped, and taking a one-stroke penalty. - 3.
+Follow stroke-and-distance procedure and hit from the original spot with a one-stroke penalty.